Lookuz/VidHal/README.md

 VidHal is a benchmark designed to evaluate and analyze video-based hallucinations in Vision-Language Models (VLMs).
 It features a diverse set of videos covering five key temporal aspects: _Action, Attribute, Object, Event Order_, and _Direction_.
 To facilitate fine-grained evaluation of video hallucinations, we introduce a novel task of **caption ordering** alongside multiple-choice question answering.
 For more details, refer to our paper: [VidHal: Benchmarking Hallucinations in Vision LLMs](https://arxiv.org/abs/2411.16771).

 ## Updates
+- [02/12/2024] Inference and evaluation code for the evaluated models in our paper are now available.
 - [25/11/2024] The VidHal dataset and evaluation pipeline are now available.
 Instructions for evaluating your model using our code can be found in the [Model Evaluation](#model-evaluation) section.

 ## Getting Started